MiroiuGabriel/practica2023/README.md

 ## Contributing

-If you are interested in contributing to the Practica 2023 Shop, feel free to submit pull requests or raise issues in the repository.
+If you are interested in contributing to the Practica 2023 Shop, you can submit pull requests or raise issues in the repository.
 Your contributions are highly appreciated!